 - 8.158 The benefits of this option stem from the removal of the up-front barrier to PRS accommodation which fees represent, which will be felt primarily by tenants.
-The aim of the Bill is that tenants should only have to pay rent in advance, a security deposit and potentially a returnable holding deposit to secure accommodation, and any payments in default, and that the ongoing costs of the tenancy should be predictable. - 8.159 Research by Citizens Advice Bureau has found that fees cause financial distress, with 64% of survey respondents experiencing problems paying fees, 42% needing to borrow from family or friends, 21% having trouble paying other bills as a result and 19% going overdrawn in order to pay fees.
-Fees may also deter renters from moving at all. - 8.160 This assessment has discussed how a ban on fees to tenants may result in an increase in rents.
+The aim of the Bill is that tenants should only have to pay rent in advance, a security deposit and potentially a returnable holding deposit to secure accommodation, payments in respect of council tax, utilities, television licences and communication services and any payments in default, and that the ongoing costs of the tenancy should be predictable. - 8.159 Research by Citizens Advice Bureau has found that fees cause financial distress, with 64% of survey respondents experiencing problems paying fees.
+42% needing to borrow from family or friends.
+21% having trouble paying other bills as a result and 19% going overdrawn in order to pay fees.
+89 Fees may also deter renters from moving at all.90 - 8.160 This assessment has discussed how a ban on fees to tenants may result in an increase in rents.
 Research for Welsh Government notes that

 'Even if capitalised into rent, it was strongly felt that eliminating upfront fees would ease access to the sector and help tenants at a time when their finances were already stretched.
-It would also be easier for tenants to compare rent levels between different properties than to calculate the overall costs of rents, upfront fees, and renewal fees'.
+It would also be easier for tenants to compare rent levels between different properties than to calculate the overall costs of rents, upfront fees. and renewal fees'.91